VRLabs/Camera-System/README.md

 https://github.com/VRLabs/CameraSystem/assets/76777936/42e730c4-f8c9-4a8d-b2e6-a2e0d928bfeb

 * Merge the Animator Controller ``Camera System FX`` to your own FX Controller, using the [Avatars 3.0 Manager](https://github.com/VRLabs/Avatars-3.0-Manager) tool.
-* Merge the Expression Parameter List ``Camera Systme Parameters`` to your own Expression Parameter List, using the [Avatars 3.0 Manager](https://github.com/VRLabs/Avatars-3.0-Manager) tool.
+* Merge the Expression Parameter List ``Camera System Parameters`` to your own Expression Parameter List, using the [Avatars 3.0 Manager](https://github.com/VRLabs/Avatars-3.0-Manager) tool.
 * Place the ``Camera System Menu`` somewhere in your avatar's Expression Menu.
 * Drag & drop the ``Camera System`` prefab into the base of your Hierarchy.
 * Right click and unpack the prefab, then drag & drop it onto your avatar.